 WiFi works across multiple channels and to avoid congestion, it's possible to try and swap to a less congested one to avoid other neighbours' traffic, although this control is only available in your broadband router and therefore may be daunting to attempt as you could easily disconnect everyone’s WiFi by getting it wrong.

 Even after all this, there are still likely to be dead spots in your home where WiFi struggles to reach.
 For those who still have dead spots, it may be worth investing in additional WiFi access points or WiFi repeaters/extenders.
 The optimal way to improve coverage is to add access points in the weakest areas wired back to the router, but this is not always an easy solution to implement.
-A useful alternative solution would be a powerline access point which uses the mains cable in your house to extend the WiFi network to another power socket and from there, a WiFi access point can be connected, filling in the blank area.
+A useful alternative solution would be a powerline access point that uses the mains cable in your house to extend the WiFi network to another power socket and from there, a WiFi access point can be connected, filling in the blank area.

 By now, your connection to the Internet should be improved.
 The next area to be considered is how much capacity you have and whether it is enough to cope with your household’s demands.
 Most Internet service providers sell services based on estimated speeds (i.e. an average of what their customers get across the UK).